 If you have your own bank account in the US or if you’re travelling there to meet friends or family who live there, you might also consider using TransferWise to get your spending money.
 TransferWise provide low cost international transfers, which are made using the real, mid-market exchange rate.
 Send money to a friend with a US bank account and there’s no exchange rate markup and no hidden fees - just a small upfront charge when you arrange the payment.
 Once your money has reached its destination, you can withdraw it from fee free ATMs when you arrive.

 Finally, if you travel a lot or want a flexible account to use while abroad, you could get a multi-currency Borderless account from TransferWise.
-There’s a card coming soon as well, at the time of writing this article there’s a waitlist you can sign up to.
-Your card will be linked to your own borderless account, which lets you hold your money in any of over 40 different currencies all at once.
+You can also get a TransferWise debit Mastercard that is linked to your own borderless account, which lets you hold your money in any of over 40 different currencies all at once.
 You top up the currency you want to spend in, and then you can use the debit card for your day to day spending or to get cash from an ATM in your destination.

 Don’t get ripped off by high exchange fees.
 Here are some tips on how to avoid having to pay unfair exchange costs: